yshirai999/Robust-Option-Trading-Strategy/readme.md

-# Optimal derivative positioning on a single stock
+# Optimal derivative positioning for a single stock

 - Can we outperform a benchmark by trading options on it?